Days to Expiry — Option Selling Analyzer logo

 Income traders use three overlapping systems to decide "Should I sell THIS option TODAY?"

 1. DTE Framework – What's the optimal expiration date?
+(Covered in detail in our theta decay guide)

 2. IV Framework – Is implied volatility at the right level?
+(See IV rank vs percentile comparison)

 3. Price Framework – Is the stock at a natural resistance/support level?

 Most traders get 2 of 3 right.
 The pros get all three.
+This article synthesizes all three frameworks into strategy-specific entry rules you can apply immediately.

 Framework 1: DTE Entry Windows